ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 #### **[R13]**
 The CCSM utilized in a BPI MUST be able to operate under Weak Synchrony.

-Weak synchrony in this context means,
+Weak synchrony in this context means:
-1. that all messages will eventually reach their intended recipients and
+1. That all messages will eventually reach their intended recipients
-2. that after a certain, yet unknown time, the network will become synchronous again.
+2. That after a certain, yet unknown time, the network will become synchronous again

 # 7. Consensus
 The consensus algorithm is the most important component of a CCSM as it ensures the consistency of the network at any given time.
 Therefore, the requirements on the consensus algorithms are very stringent.